Chocolate Cupcakes

 - Granulated Sugar

-- Unsweetened Natural Cocoa Powder – Make sure to use natural unsweetened, and NOT Dutch process, which has a different acidity and will react differently in your cupcake batter.
+- Unsweetened Natural Cocoa Powder – You can use natural unsweetened or Dutch process, which has a different acidity and will react differently in your cupcake batter.
+I prefer Dutch process because it has a smoother taste but either will work.

 - Salt